aus MSDN 6.0

 instruction exception occurs when these instructions are executed because

 typical Windows NT applications execute in a nonprivileged (user) mode.
-Only

 code executing in kernel mode has the necessary rights to execute privileged